petreboy14/rediscomplete/README.md

 * `data`: The item or items to add.
 Either an array or object can be present.
 * `complKey`: The field which will be used to construct the autocomplete index.
 If this key is not present in one of the objects then that object will be skipped upon index generation.
 Defaults to `name`.
 * `idField`: The field that will represent the unique id for each item in index.
 This field must be unique and if it is not present a guid will be constructed for that item.
 Defaults to `id`.
+* `sortField`: This field will choose which field in object will be used to pre-sort results.
+Default is `name`.
 * `ns`: Used for namespacing multiple indexes in one application.
 For example if two separate artist name and movie name indexes are desired `ns` could be set to `artist` for one index and `movie` for the other index.
 Defaults to `items`.

 ## completer.update(options, cb)

 Updates a document in the autocomplete index.
 If the complKey has changed in the object the item will be reindexed.
 Otherwise its' cooresponding document will just be updated.
 If the item doesn't exist in the index it will be added.
 Options include:

 * `data`: The item to be updated.
-At present must be an object.
+Can either be a single object or array of objects.
 * `complKey`: The field which will be used to construct the autocomplete index.
 If this key is not present in one of the objects then that object will be skipped upon index generation.
 Defaults to `name`.
 * `idField`: The field that will represent the unique id for each item in index.
 This field must be unique and if it is not present a guid will be constructed for that item.
 Defaults to `id`.
+* `sortField`: This field will choose which field in object will be used to pre-sort results.
+Default is `name`.
 * `ns`: Used for namespacing multiple indexes in one application.
 For example if two separate artist name and movie name indexes are desired `ns` could be set to `artist` for one index and `movie` for the other index.
 Defaults to `items`.

 ## completer.remove(options, cb)

 Removes an item and its' references from the index.
 Options include:

-* `id`: The id of the object to be removed
+* `id`: The id of the object to be removed.
+Can also be an array of ids for multiple deletions.
 * `ns`: Used for namespacing multiple indexes in one application.
 For example if two separate artist name and movie name indexes are desired `ns` could be set to `artist` for one index and `movie` for the other index.
 Defaults to `items`.

 ## Resources